JamesSMF/JamesSMF/README.md

 Next, I plan to combine segmentation with classification.
 The model will not only segment the tumor, but also name the type of the tumor.
 Yes, I need a doctor (to teach me some medical knowledge about liver lesion).
 Tired of teaching myself :(

-Currently, our lab is colaborating with a hospital.
+Currently, our lab is collaborating with a hospital.
 However, well-labeled data are really hard to get.
+(My boss is trying to make me labeling those CT images... what??)
 I am currently working on few-shot learning.
 (Sadly, Prototype Net based models do not work well on this task)

 ## Philosophy
 Most people in this world are simply doing meta learning through their whole life.